 SSL is enforced by default on your server and requires extra configuration to connect successfully.
 For more information, see Configure SSL connectivity in your application to securely connect to Azure Database for MySQL.
 To disable SSL for this Quickstart, go to the Azure portal.
 Then select the Connection security page to disable the Enforce SSL connection toggle button.

 Clean up resources

-Other Quickstarts in this collection build upon this Quickstart.
-If you plan to continue on to work with subsequent quickstarts, do not clean up the resources created in this quickstart.
-If you do not plan to continue, use the following steps to delete all resources created by this quickstart in the Azure portal.
+Other Quickstarts in this collection build on this Quickstart.
+If you plan to continue working with Quickstarts, don't clean up the resources that you created in this Quickstart.
+If you don't plan to continue, use the following steps to delete all the resources that you created with this Quickstart.

 To delete the entire resource group including the newly created server, take the following steps:

 Locate your resource group in the Azure portal.
 On the menu on the left, select Resource groups, and then select the name of your resource group (such as our example, myresourcegroup).

 On your resource group page, select Delete.
 Then type the name of your resource group (such as our example myresourcegroup) in the box to confirm deletion, and select Delete.

 To delete only the newly created server, take the following steps:

 Locate your server in the Azure portal if you don't already have it open.
 From the menu on the left in the Azure portal, select All resources.
 Then search for the server you created.